Hypermobility and EDS: What is the best diet?

 A study conducted in 2003 on 22 healthy individuals (without POTS) revealed the profound impact of water on the body’s ability to stand for extended periods.
 Participants who drank water before undergoing a tilt table test (a diagnostic test for POTS) were able to tolerate the test 36% longer than those who didn’t.
 This study underscores the importance of hydration in regulating heart rate and maintaining effective circulatory function.

-The intricate relationship between EDS, hypermobility, and POTS makes the management of fluid and sodium balance even more crucial.
-Proper hydration and sodium intake not only help in managing POTS symptoms but also play a vital role in ensuring the overall well-being of those with EDS and hypermobility.
+The intricate relationship between EDS, hypermobility, and POTS makes managing fluid and sodium balance even more crucial.
+Proper hydration and sodium intake not only help manage POTS symptoms but also play a vital role in ensuring the overall well-being of those with EDS and hypermobility.

 Things to Consider as part of your Hypermobility Diet

-As you can see from the paragraphs above, when we consider other comorbidities, we are left with a big hole in our dietary plan.
-Given the issues, we have covered, and depending on you as an individual and your individual symptoms, what can we consider helping with our hypermobility diet?
+As you can see from the paragraphs above, we are left with a big hole in our dietary plan when we consider other comorbidities.
+Given the issues we have covered, and depending on you and your symptoms, what can we consider helping with our hypermobility diet?

 • Water: As mentioned earlier, increasing your intake of water can help with conditions associated with Hypermobility and Ehlers-Danlos such as POTS.
 When water loss exceeds intake, blood volume decreases and plasma osmolality increases causing problems for those with hypermobility.
 By increasing your water intake you can dramatically increase your standing blood volume.
 It’s also pertinent to remember that every chemical reaction within the body requires water to happen, and only a slight drop in water can dehydrate our GI tract resulting in the large intestine (colon) soaking up whatever water it can from the food you consume, making it too hard to pass, causing pain and constipation.
 Foods such as soups have also been proven to help with POTs, which can make the hypermobile diet a little easier by allowing us to eat something that can be digested easier.